codercreative/unplugged-retreat/README.md

 ### Challenges

-- It took some getting used to working with the HTML5 Boilerplate
+- I had to get used to working with the HTML5 Boilerplate
 - In future, I might want to split out the CSS for the individual pages to make it easier to navigate

 ### Resources: